WorkSquash/FunkinTools-Web/README.md

 Modding made mildly easier.
 A collection of browser-based tools to assist with Psych Deluxe modding, built with simplicity and vibes in mind.

-## What’s Inside?
+## What's Inside?

-- **LRC to JSON Converter**
+- **Lyrics to JSON Converter**
-  Quickly turn your LRC lyric files into Psych Engine-compatible JSON dialogue.
-It’s fast, lightweight, and doesn’t ask for your mother’s maiden name.
+  Quickly turn your lyric `.srt` `.lrc` and `.txt` files into Psych Deluxe-compatible JSON lyrics.
+It's fast, lightweight, and doesn't ask for your mother's maiden name.

 - **(WIP) Dialogue Creator**
   A drag-and-drop style interface for building in-game dialogues.
 Currently just sitting pretty and disabled.
 Coming soon™.